ex0lis/ldap2synapse/README.md

          #     condition: service_healthy
     ```

-3. Run the Docker container using Docker Compose:
+3. Run the setup using Docker Compose:
     ```
     docker compose up -d
     ```

-This will start the synchronization service in a Docker container.
+This will start the synchronization service in a containerized environment.
 To stop the service use the following command:
     ```
     docker compose down